The Conundrum of Vocabulary Games

 1. Text-based or graphics intensive

-The game is going to be text-based, which lessens player engagement (by increasing the cognitive load of the non-choice elements of the game), OR require graphics/animations for each item (matching pics to words, etc.), which as you know increases costs exponentially.
+The game is going to be text-based, which lessens player engagement (by increasing the cognitive load of the non-choice elements of the game), OR require graphics/animations for each item (matching pics to words, etc.), which would be great but increases costs exponentially.

 2. Database design

 The way that the definitions are stored is a constraint here.
-Each item -let’s say “play”- would need to have a separate entry for each sense (3-4 entries for play as a verb, 2 for the noun form, for example).
-I don’t know what api you’re using, but the definitions may not be available in this form (there may be a single text string with all of the definitions of “play”).
+Each item -let’s say the term “play”- would need to have a separate entry for each sense (3-4 entries for play as a verb, 2 for the noun form, for example).
+Depending on the api we're using, the definitions may not be available in this form (there may be a single text string with all of the definitions of “play”), meaning that we'd have to build it from scratch.
 With a limited number of items building the data base can be done manually and outsourced for a reasonable amount, but we need to know the structure of the data.

 C2 Question 1: Can we do non-definition related games?
 Options:

 · POS (a match-three using parts of speech, for example)